mohamaddib147/salat_time_app/README.md

 ## Troubleshooting

-* Adhan only when app is open: Grant notification permission; on Android 12+ allow Exact alarms; disable battery optimization for the app; check media volume and DND.
+* Adhan only when app is open: Grant notification permission; on Android 12+ allow Exact alarms; disable battery optimization; check media volume and DND.
-* Widget stuck on Fajr: Wait up to a minute or use "Update Home Widget"; ensure location is set; UTC handling prevents DST/timezone drift.
+* Widget stuck on the first prayer: Tap "Update Home Widget" once to seed today’s adjusted times; wait up to a minute for recompute.
+Ensure date/timezone are correct.
+* New day not updating: The daily rescheduler runs around 00:05 to set new alarms; opening the app also refreshes.
 * No notification sound: The app plays audio via `just_audio` and shows a notification without sound; use the STOP action to stop.